13 Top-Rated Attractions & Things to Do in Richmond, VA

 Beautifully restored to its wartime appearance, it is now furnished in the height of period fashion, with Rococo-Revival furniture upholstered in silk, fine carpets, and flocked wallpaper, as it would have been when guests like Robert E. Lee visited the mansion.

-Varian Davis was an accomplished hostess, and the house reflects her style as she entertained at dinners, reception, balls, and garden parties during Richmond's social season.
+Varian Davis was an accomplished hostess, and the house reflects her style as she entertained at dinners, receptions, balls, and garden parties during Richmond's social season.
 You can visit the garden she planted behind the house, filled with fragrant roses.

 Along with the Tredegar Iron Works, it serves as a Museum of the Confederacy, with vast collections of artifacts from the Civil War and the Confederate states.
 Although the collections include flags, hand weapons, photographs, and other artifacts, the focus of the permanent and changing exhibits is on the personal stories.